 3. Mouse Tracking Heatmaps:

 A mouse tracking map helps you provide data on the basis of your user’s mouse movement on your website.
 It gives you data such as the sections where the user’s mouse hovers the most and least on your webpage.

-An eye-tracking heatmaps provide you data visualization on how the visitor’s eye travels throughout your webpage.
+Eye-tracking provides you heatmap data visualization on how the visitor’s eye travels throughout your webpage.
 So, this map helps identify the sections which grab the user’s attention the most, the most fixated sections, the attractiveness of CTA’s, etc.

 All these different types of Heatmaps solve different purposes.

 While designing your website, you need to set your goals as to what is the purpose of your website and based on that select the Heatmap that can be of use to you while you plan on a journey to be a giant name in the industry who has a strong online presence.

 Heatmaps act as a great guide for you to understand what works on your website and what does not – what CTA’s work the best, which are not as effective, how far your visitors scroll through your website, the ineffective section of your website, etc.